 Example 2: Arranging positions on the seats of a ferris wheel.
 Measure the diameter of the ferris wheel by right clicking on one of the seats and doing “Measure to this point” from the context menu.
 Knowing now the diameter of the circle, insert N positions into the scene with the menu item, “Positions > Insert > Insert multiple…” and then do the menu item “Positions > Arrange into pattern > Into a circle…” to arrange the positions into a circle of the right diameter — on the ground.
 Slide the circle of positions on the ground so it is in front of the ferris wheel, as if the ferris wheel were casting a shadow on the ground in front of it and the positions were on the shadows of the seats.
 Right click on the position farthest from the ferris wheel base, and do “Rotate (pitch)” to pitch the entire circle of positions upward.
 Then right click one of the positions and do “Move on axis…” to move the circle of positions up and back to register against the ferris wheel model.

 Exporting coordinates and angles

-The Finale Generic CSV export format (see Finale Generic CSV (full show export format)) contains the world coordinates and angles of the positions and effects of an exported show.
+The Finale Generic CSV export format (see Finale Generic CSV (full show export format)) contains the world coordinates and angles of the positions and effects of an exported show in its Coordinates column.
 The exported CSV converts the coordinates and angles to world coordinates, as a convenience.
 By contrast, the table windows in Finale 3D contain relative coordinates and angles, i.e., effects are relative to their positions; and positions are relative to the models they are attached to if they are attached to models.
-Figure 7 shows an example of the table windows involved in calculating the world coordinates and angles of effects.
+Figure 8 shows an example of the table windows involved in calculating the world coordinates and angles of effects.

 Table 3 – Example files and downloads